Skip to main content

 Step 1: Build your first app

-A webAI app is just an HTML file.
+A webAI app is just an HTML file that declares which platform facades it needs through a shell manifest, and then reads from window.apogeeSDK to call them.
 Here’s a complete, working example that demonstrates AI inference, identity, and theme integration — all in a single file:

 <!DOCTYPE html>